 - 2 cups heavy cream

 - In a large stockpot mix tomatoes, chicken broth, margarine, onion, and baking soda.
 Simmer for 1 hour.
-In a separate pot, heat cream over a low heat until hot, watching carefully so that the cream does not scorch!
+In a separate pot, heat cream over low heat until hot, watching carefully so that the cream does not scorch.
 Once heated through add to tomato soup and serve.
-Thanks to Sly1 for sharing this recipe.